-Unhealthy levels of air pollution in Michigan harm people’s health and reduces their quality of life.
-For example, recent data shows that the state’s nine oldest coal-fired power plants emit pollution associated with 68,000 cases of asthma exacerbation and 180 premature deaths in Michigan each year.
-On April 20, 2012, representatives from approximately 30 Michigan health organizations officially formed the MI Air MI Health coalition to give health groups a stronger voice when advocating for policies at the local, state, and federal levels that improve outdoor air quality, curb the harmful health impacts of climate change, and improve the health of children and families across Michigan.
+On April 20, 2012 representatives from approximately 30 Michigan health organizations officially formed the MI Air MI Health coalition to give health groups a stronger voice when advocating for policies at the local, state, and federal levels that improve outdoor air quality, curb the harmful health impacts of climate change, and improve the health of children and families across Michigan.

-MI Air MI Health is committed to ensuring healthy air for Michigan communities by assessing the health effects of air quality and advocating for the development, implementation, and enforcement of policies to address these issues, recognizing that clean air contributes to a healthy economy.
+MI Air MI Health is committed to ensuring healthy air for Michigan communities by assessing the health effects of air quality and advocating for the development, implementation, and enforcement of policies to address these issues, recognizing that clean air contributes to public health for all.

-This program is flexible and can be adapted to specific areas of expertise, including medicine, nursing, social work, and public health.
+This program is flexible and can be adapted to specific areas of expertise, including medicine, nursing, respiratory therapy, social work, and public health.
 This content is adaptable for both classroom sessions and student organizations.
-Our current partners include the University of Michigan School of Nursing, the University of Detroit Mercy and Michigan State University College of Nursing.

 For more information about this program, please contact Kindra Weid, RN, MPH, at email@example.com.

-Health Policy Calls (HPCs) take place on the 3rd Wednesday of every month from 1:30-2:30 pm and are focused on reviewing legislative action taken by different stakeholders in the past month, as well as developing future strategies for advancing the mission of the coalition.
+Health Policy Calls take place on the 3rd Wednesday of every month from 1:30-2:30 PM (EST) and are focused on reviewing legislative action taken by different stakeholders in the past month, as well as developing future strategies for advancing the mission of the coalition.
 If you are interested in joining these calls, please contact us via email at firstname.lastname@example.org.